joshuacline/MSIbattlegrounds/README.md

 # Whack-A-Mole with Microsoft Security Intelligence's Windows Defender; Repeat Offender, But With a Twist (07_22_2025):
-- With developemnt no longer being held hostage from spooky 'Wacatac' warnings issued to users upon download, Microsoft Security Intelligence takes aim with a new threat label: Puwaders.
+- With development no longer being held hostage from spooky 'Wacatac' warnings issued to users upon download, Microsoft Security Intelligence takes aim with a new threat label: Puwaders.
 - To reiterate, Microsoft Security Intelligence is the only vendor out of 62 anti-malware companies with these 'issues'.
 - Two archives, one detection, identical contents.